 We think of empathy – the ability to feel the suffering of others for ourselves – as the ultimate source of all good behaviour.
 But while it inspires care and protection in personal relationships, it has the opposite effect in the wider world.
 As the latest research in psychology and neuroscience shows, we feel empathy most for those we find attractive and who seem similar to us and not at all for those who are different, distant or anonymous.
 Empathy therefore biases us in favour of individuals we know while numbing us to the plight of thousands.
 Guiding us expertly through the experiments, case studies and arguments on all sides, Paul Bloom ultimately shows that some of our worst decisions – in charity, child-raising, criminal justice, climate change and war – are motivated by this wolf in sheep's clothing.

 Brilliantly argued, urgent and humane, Against Empathy overturns widely held assumptions to reveal one of the most profound yet overlooked sources of human conflict.
-It demonstrates with absolute clarity that, when faced with moral decisions, we must choose reason and compassion, not empathy, as our guides.

 Psychologists have long believed that we begin life as moral blank slates.
 Most of us take it for granted that babies are born selfish and that it is the role of society - and especially parents - to transform them from little sociopaths into civilised beings.
 Now, in Just Babies, Paul Bloom argue that humans are in fact hardwired with a sense of morality.
 Drawing on groundbreaking research, Bloom demonstrates that even before they can speak or walk, babies judge the goodness and badness of others' actions; act to soothe those in distress; and feel empathy, guilt, pride and righteous anger.